North Carolina Homeowners Insurance

-The average cost of home insurance is $683 in North Carolina, based on an average home value of $155,500.
+The average cost of home insurance in North Carolina is $683/yr ($57/mo), based on an average home value of $155,500.
 To get the best home insurance coverage at the lowest price, you should become familiar with the main parts of a homeowners policy, and the possible perils faced by your home.

 This is the living portion of the home you are insuring.
 The dwelling includes the main structure of the home and any additional structures which have been built into the home in a way that they cannot be removed without causing damage to the dwelling.